 Amazon Repression Defeats Organizing Campaign in North Carolina https://labortoday.luel.us/en/amazon-repression-defeats-organizing-campaign-in-north-carolina/ Thu, 03 Apr 2025 13:57:18 +0000 https://labortoday.luel.us/?p=3451 GARNER, NC—On February 15th a vote to unionize the Amazon warehouse in Garner, North Carolina, known as RDU1, ended in a crushing defeat for the union effort.
 The effort was lead by a local group, Carolina Amazonians United for Solidarity…

-The post Amazon Repression Defeats Organizing Campaign in North Carolina appeared first on Labor Today.
+The post Amazon Repression Defeats Organizing Campaign in North Carolina first appeared on Labor Today.

 ]]>